-The Nomination Committee held one meeting to review the structure, size and composition of the Board and the independence of the independent non-executive Directors, the implementation and effectiveness of the Board Diversity Policy, and to consider the qualifications of the retiring Directors standing for election at the annual general meeting.
-The Nomination Committee also considered and recommended to the Board on the appointment of non-executive Directors during the year under review.
+The Nomination Committee held three meetings to review the structure, size and composition of the Board and the independence of the independent non-executive Directors, the implementation and effectiveness of the Board Diversity Policy, and to consider the qualifications of the retiring Directors standing for election at the annual general meeting.
+The Nomination Committee also considered and recommended to the Board on the appointment of Directors during the year under review.